reality-two/reality2-documentation/instructions/1 Getting Started/Installation.md

 You can also just use the `run` command in the main folder to run in developer mode.

-You should see somehthing like this (may vary depending on the plugins installed, and the current verison of erlang and elixir):
+You should see something like this (may vary depending on the plugins installed, and the current version of erlang and elixir):

 ```bash
 [ai.reality2 0.1.9] started successfully.